© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Twiscob Moated Site is a scheduled monument protected by Cadw under reference RD146.
 View the official record →

-Twiscob Moated Site is a medieval domestic moated site located in Radnorshire, Wales, representing a form of settlement characteristic of the medieval period in the Welsh borderlands.
+Twiscob Moated Site is a medieval moated enclosure located in Radnorshire, Wales, and represents a form of domestic settlement characteristic of the medieval period in the Welsh Marches.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD146.

 Twiscob Moated Site dates from the medieval period, and is classified as a moated site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Twiscob Moated Site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD146.